funktionale-programmierung/bob2015/2016/en/registration.md

 If you fail to do so, you have to pay the full registration fee.

+**Important:** *Take advantage of the :clojured discount for BOB does **not** represent registration for :clojured.
+You still need to register for :clojured and pay the :clojured registration fee.*

 <div class="row">
   <div class="col-md-4"></div>
   <div class="col-md-4">